opsdroid/opsdroid/README.md

 _"ChatOps is an operational paradigm where work that is already happening in the background today is brought into a common chatroom.
 By doing this, you are unifying the communication about what work should get done with actual history of the work being done."_ - [StackStorm](https://docs.stackstorm.com/chatops/chatops.html)

 In this new frontier of DevOps, it is becoming more and more popular to interact with your automation tools via an instant messenger.
-Opsdroid is a framework to make creating and extending your ChatOps workflows powerful but simple.
+Opsdroid is a framework to make, create and extend your ChatOps workflows to become powerful yet simple.
 ## Why use opsdroid?

  * It's open source